AnnieKLamar/geocoding/working_notes.md

 I'm not sure exactly where it starts and ends, but the QID at the start of each entry is for the main entity (Q2345), and all the P codes are things linked in the entry.
 Determining the canonical P-code is probably tricker than this parsing.
 I'd start with either "the first one" or "all of them" for each entry.

+### 1.5.24 ###

+Was looking for an RDF parser to see if there was an easier way than regex to parse this (I think regex will still be pretty easy) and found this tool: https://github.com/RDFLib/rdflib.
+Not sure how to get it working on the wikidata http, but the linked site there
+(https://dbpedia.org/page/) contains good info on dbpedia's ontology and another potential route.
+FWIW, I think Populated Places are what we're looking for in their data.
+Probably also want natural places.